Communications on COVID-19 – Recovery MCO Phase

 Statement on Continuity of Supply

-ExcelVite’s business activities involve the production and supply of phytonutrients for health and pharmaceutical products, as well as renewable fuel – biodiesel – which are considered essential services and therefore we are allowed to continue to operate during the Movement Control Order (MCO) imposed by the Malaysian government to break the chain of infection and to flatten the curve.
+ExcelVite’s business activities involve the production and supply of phytonutrients for health and pharmaceutical products, as well as renewable fuel – biodiesel – which are considered essential services and therefore we are allowed to continue to operate since the Movement Control Order (MCO) imposed by the Malaysian government begining 18th March 2020, in order to break the chain of infection and to flatten the curve.

-ExcelVite is taking all necessary measures to minimize impact to our operations so as to ensure continuous supply of our range of products to our customers and business partners.
+ExcelVite continues to take all necessary measures to minimize impact to our operations so as to ensure continuous supply of our range of products to our customers and business partners.

-At such time when the pandemic is upon us and potentially operating in “unchartered waters”, we may expect some inevitable delay caused mainly by external factors (such as logistic bottleneck, supporting infrastructure, and reduced work force), or sudden increase in demand.
+At such time when the pandemic is still upon us and as we continue to operate in “unchartered waters”, we may expect some inevitable delay caused mainly by external factors (such as logistic bottleneck and supporting infrastructure), coupled with increase in demand.
 We therefore beg for your indulgence and understanding should there be some delays in our delivery schedule.

 It would also help us greatly if our customers are able to provide a short-term projection or estimate of their requirements of our phytonutrient products – EVNol™ / EVNol SupraBio™ / EVNolMax™ (tocotrienols) or EVTene™ / EVTeneSol™ (mixed carotene) to our respective Business Development Team members.
 This will allow us to make the necessary plans on allocation and shipping arrangement to avoid any unnecessary delays.